Dominican Republic All-Inclusive Tips for First-Timers

 Avoid Tap Water: Use bottled water, even for brushing teeth.
 Resorts provide free water—call for more if needed.

 Prevent Mosquitoes: Keep balcony doors closed, especially at dusk.
 Bring repellent.
-Check out this packing list for must-haves to go to the DR!

 Use Hand Sanitizer: Buffets mean a lot of people handling the same serving utensils.
 Keep a small bottle of hand sanitizer with you to use before and after getting food.